 |Standard D||Children are empowered to become active citizens and learners||

 Every child has the right to say what they think in all matters affecting them and to have their views taken seriously.
 Young people develop their confidence through their experience of an inclusive rights-respecting school community, play an active role in their own learning and speak and act for the rights of all to be respected locally and globally.

-We hope to create a culture within our school where the Convention becomes embedded in our way of teaching, playing and learning.
-We do not forsee this as a 'bolt on' to our outstanding provision and look to engaging the local community to the best of our ability to come with us on this journey of supporting all young people to become rights-respecting global citizens.
+We strive to create a culture within our school where the Convention becomes embedded in our way of teaching, playing and learning.
+We do not see this as a 'bolt on' to our outstanding provision and look to engaging the local community to the best of our ability to come with us on this journey of supporting all young people to become rights-respecting global citizens.

 Our 'Big Thinkers' helped to gather together all our ideas that we collected from all the children about how to make our 'five finger rules' even more clear and more specific to inside playing and learning and outside playing and learning.
 In the documents area below, you will see our finished 'new and updated' rules, we are very proud of them, especially as they help to keep us 'safe and happy' in a respectful way.

 We all try hard to use rights respecting language in our everyday lives at South Normanton Nursery School but a day like 'World Children's Day' is a great day to practise them.

 Can you remember the signs for 'right', 'idea', 'listen', 'safe', 'voice' and 'responsibility'?